tran4code/calorieApp_server/docs/DOCUMENTATION.md

 The introduction of a ticketing system enhances user support and issue tracking.
 Users can now submit tickets to report problems, request features, or seek assistance, streamlining communication between users and the development team.

-## Documentation.md added:

-Unfortunately non of the previous groups had the Doumentation related to new features.
-Now the documentation has been expanded to include (Documentation.md).
-These documents provide users and developers with detailed information on using the application and understanding its new features.

 ## Governance model added
  Unfortunately non of the previous groups had the Governance model.
 Now a governance model is added so that users and developers get to know the governance structure of BurnOut4.